Contributions to conjectures on planar graphs: Induced Subgraphs, Treewidth, and Dominating Sets: Introduction

 \begin{Con}[Matheson and Tarjan~\cite{MT96}] Let $G$ be a plane triangulation of sufficiently large order $n$.
 Then $\gamma(G)\le \frac{n}{4}$. \end{Con}

 \begin{Thm}[Matheson and Tarjan~\cite{MT96}] Let $G$ be a plane triangulation of order $n$.
 Then $\gamma(G)\le \frac{n}{3}$. \end{Thm}

 King and Pelsmajoer~\cite{KP10} proved that for a plane triangulation $G$ with maximum degree $6$, $\gamma(G)\le \frac{n}{4}$. \v{S}pacapan~\cite{S20} showed that for a plane triangulation $G$ of order at least $7$, $\gamma(G)\le \frac{17n}{53}$.
-The best known general bound is due to Christiansen et al.~\cite{CRR2024}:
+The best known general bound is due to Christiansen Rotenberg and Rutschmann~\cite{CRR2024}:

 \begin{Thm}[Christiansen et al.~\cite{CRR2024}] Let $G$ be a plane triangulation of order at least $11$.
 Then $\gamma(G)\le \frac{2n}{7}$. \end{Thm}

 As with problems concerning induced subgraphs, domination has many variants.
 In our work, we focus on total domination and connected domination.
 A subset $X$ of $V(G)$ is a \emph{total dominating set} of $G$ if $V(G)=\bigcup_{x\in X}N_G(x)$.
 The minimum cardinality of a total dominating set of $G$, denoted by $\gamma_t(G)$, is called the \emph{total domination number} of $G$.
 A subset $X$ of $V(G)$ is a \emph{connected dominating set} of $G$ if $V(G)=\bigcup_{x\in X}N_G[x]$ and the subgraph $G[X]$ is connected.
 The minimum cardinality of a connected dominating set of $G$, denoted by $\gamma_c(G)$, is called the \emph{connected domination number} of $G$.
 Note that any connected dominating set consisting of at least two vertices is a total dominating set.
 For the study on domination invariants, see \cite{H22} for a recent survey, and \cite{DW12,HHH23,HY2013} for books.
 Similarly to Conjecture~\ref{con:MT96}, various conjectures and questions have been formulated concering these concepts for planar graphs.